If we waited until we were ready, we’d be waiting for the rest of our lives.

 I can do this (and have done this) through many different forms – first lawyer, then financial planner, and now blogger/entrepreneur.

-My why is now teaching other people who to create their dream life.
+My why is now teaching other people how to create their dream life.
 I want to help people with personal development, money, and online business.

 I’m living my purpose and the way I do that is going to evolve and change over time – blogging, speaking, writing, etc.